esheldon/pycolumns/README.md

 >>> data = c.read(columns=['id', 'x'], rows=[3, 225, 1235])
 >>> data = c.read(columns=['id', 'x'], rows=slice(10, 20))

-# read all data from column 'id' as an array rather than recarray
+# read all data from column 'id' as an array rather than as part of a
-# alternative syntaxes
+# structured array
 >>> ind = c['id'][:]
 >>> ind = c['id'].read()